 The results showed that the application of PM increased all vegetative growth characters (plant height, number of branches per plant and leaves per plant) at 6, 8 and 10 weeks after planting (WAP), and yield characters (percentage emergence, 50% flowering, number of days to flowering and fruiting, total number of flowers, fruits, and fresh fruit weight) Table 2 & 3.
 However, plants on the control treatment exhibited the lowest mean values of all vegetative growth characters, yield and yield components throughout the sampling period (Table 2 & 3).
 These results are in line with those obtained on cucumber by Omori et al. (1977), Eissa (1996); on tomato by Alaa El-Din (2000), Agyeman et al (2014); on squash by Shehata, (2001) and Shehata (2004).

-This result could be due to the fact that poultry manure is easily decomposed especially in sandy soil as reported by (Ismail et al., 1988) or may be attributed to increment ration in plant tissues (Opera and Asigobu 1996) and may be due to the microbial biomass of nitrogen, which is the main source of soil nitrogen which is mineralizable in the soil (Myroled, 1987; Bonde et al., 1988).
+This result could be due to the fact that poultry manure is easily decomposed especially in sandy soil as reported by Ismail et al., 1988 or may be attributed to increment ration in plant tissues (Opera and Asigobu 1996) and may be due to the microbial biomass of nitrogen, which is the main source of soil nitrogen which is mineralizable in the soil (Myroled, 1987; Bonde et al., 1988).

 The significant effect of poultry on growth and yield of tomato in this study maybe possibly be explained by the fact that the poultry manure improved the soil physical, chemical, and biological properties and provided the macro and micro-nutrient requirements of the plants (Abou El-Magd, Hoda, & Fawzy, 2005; Stephenson, McCaskey, & Ruffin, 1990), thereby increasing yield.
 Also, the decomposition of the PM in the soil added more available nutrients and liberated the fixed nutrients as a result of the produced organic acids.
 The superior effect of PM over the control can be attributed to its richness in nutrients (Table 1).